-1 4.4.2.5 Financial Evaluation Summary
+4.4.2.5 Financial Evaluation Summary

-- Table 4-6 below shows the financial comparison between the three overland gas line route corridors in terms of levelized delivery rate impact over a 73-year analysis period to FEI's non- - corridors in terms of levelized delivery rate impact over a 73-year analysis period to FEI's nonbypass customers.
-As discussed in Section 4.4.2.3, the Overland Gas Line alternatives - 5 (Alternatives 6A, 6B and 6C) were evaluated financially from the highest levelized delivery rate - 6 impact to the lowest using a scale from 1 to 3 (i.e., a score of 3 for the lowest levelized rate - 7 impact), which is also shown in Table 4-6 below.
-Based on their financial evaluation, - 8 Alternative 6A: Broadway and Gaglardi Way Corridor has the lowest levelized delivery rate - 9 impact to FEI's non-bypass customers.
+Table 4-6 below shows the financial comparison between the three overland gas line route corridors in terms of levelized delivery rate impact over a 68-year analysis period to FEI's non-bypass customers.
+As discussed in Section 4.4.2.3, the Overland Gas Line alternatives (Alternatives 6A, 6B and 6C) were evaluated financially from the highest levelized delivery rate impact to the lowest using a scale from 1 to 3 (i.e., a score of 3 for the lowest levelized rate impact), which is also shown in Table 4-6 below.
+Based on their financial evaluation, Alternative 6A: Broadway and Gaglardi Way Corridor has the lowest levelized delivery rate impact to FEI's non-bypass customers.